Malivil/TTT-Randomat-20/README.md

 **ConVars**
 \
 _ttt_randomat_ragdoll_ - Default: 1 - Whether this event is enabled.

+## Big Head Mode
+Causes all players to have their heads grow to massive proportions.\
+NOTE: Not all custom models are supported -- some have their hair detached from their head which looks creepy when the head scales the hair doesn't.
+I tried a few ways to fix it but that ended up breaking other stuff.
+\
+\
+**ConVars**
+\
+_ttt_randomat_bighead_ - Default: 1 - Whether this event is enabled.\
+_randomat_bighead_scale_ - Default: 2 - Head size multiplier.

 ## Blind Traitors (aka All traitors have been blinded for X seconds!)
 Blinds all traitors for a configurable amount of seconds